Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Ole Miss' games this season have gone over 64.5 points three of nine times.
+- Ole Miss has combined with its opponents to score more than 65.5 points in three of nine games this season.

-- Vanderbilt's games have gone over 64.5 points in only one opportunity this season.
+- Vanderbilt's games have yet to go over 65.5 points this season.

-- Saturday's over/under is 12.5 points higher than the combined 52 PPG average of the two teams.
+- The combined points per game average of the two teams, 52, is 13.5 points fewer than Saturday's over/under.

 Ole Miss Stats and Trends

-- In Ole Miss' 10 games this season, it has six wins against the spread.

-- The Rebels covered the spread in their only game when favored by 36.5 points or more.
+- This season, the Rebels won ATS in their only game as a favorite of 36 points or more.

-- Ole Miss has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Ole Miss' games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).

 - The Rebels have seven giveaways this season, while the Commodores have 14 takeaways .